 \section{X-ray surface brightness analysis}

-We performed the surface brightness analysis of Abell 1060 using eROSITA and Chandra to study its brightness distribution and to characterize the morphology of its ICM.
-The eROSITA profile is centered on the X-ray peak, \mbox{R.A. = \ra[angle-symbol-over-decimal]{159.184}} and Dec.~=~\ra[angle-symbol-over-decimal]{-27.527}, which is estimated within an aperture of $R=\ang{;2}$ centered on Abell 1060's core in the fully corrected 0.2-2.3\thinspace\unit{keV} eROSITA image.
+We performed the surface brightness analysis of Abell 1060 using eROSITA and \textit{Chandra} to study its brightness distribution and to characterize the morphology of its ICM.
 We used concentric radial annuli for the profile with a constant binning of \ang{;;25} (approximate width of the eROSITA PSF) in the radial range $0\leq R\leq R_{\mathrm{2500}}$, followed by logarithmic bins until 3\rtwo.
-For the extraction, we used the eROSITA TM0 photon image, the $N_\text{H,tot}$ corrected exposure map (single TM version), and the PIB map in the 0.2-2.3\thinspace\unit{keV} band.
-Similarly, for Chandra, the cleaned image, the exposure map (in seconds), and the background map in the 0.5-2.3\thinspace\unit{keV} are used.
+For the extraction, we used the eROSITA TM0 photon image, the $N_\text{H,tot}$ corrected exposure map (single TM version), and the PIB map in the 0.2--2.3\thinspace\unit{keV} band.
+Similarly, for \textit{Chandra}, the cleaned image, the exposure map (in seconds), and the background map in the 0.5--2.3\thinspace\unit{keV} are used.
 We used the \texttt{FTOOLS}\footnote{\href{https://heasarc.gsfc.nasa.gov/ftools/}{https://heasarc.gsfc.nasa.gov/ftools/}} task \texttt{funcnts} to calculate the total counts ($\Sigma$\,cts), the statistical uncertainty ($\sqrt{\Sigma\,\text{cts}}$), and the area within a particular region.
 We then used the expression

 where $\Sigma\,\text{cts}_{\text{photon}}$ and $\Sigma\,\text{cts}_{\text{PIB}}$ are the total counts within a region in the X-ray image and the PIB image, respectively, $\overline{t_{\text{exp}}}$ is the average exposure time per pixel, i.e.,~the total exposure counts in the region normalized by the total number of pixels, and $A$ is the area of the region in units of $\text{arcmin}^2$.
 The uncertainty on a surface brightness measurement is estimated by the Gaussian propagation of the statistical uncertainties on $\Sigma\;\text{cts}_{\text{photon}}$ and $\Sigma\;\text{cts}_{\text{PIB}}$.\\